hwayne/learntla-v2/docs/beginner/constants.rst

 CONSTANT
 ========

+Okay, *actual* last time we touch our duplicate checker.
 Getting back to our duplicate checker— actually you know what I'm sick of that damn thing.
 Our new best friend is the `threads` spec.
 Here's where we left off:

 TK